Ceenzr/StusTM/Docs/documentation.md

 ## ADC - Analog to digital converter
 Initially ADS1256 was selected to convert the signal from TIA to a digital signal for the microcontroller.
 Though, it was left as it could not accept bipolar input voltages.

-ADS8681 was used with pseudo-differential input.
+ADS8681 was used with pseudo-differential input and SPI communication protocol.

 A unipolar ADC could be used if the input signal is shifted accordingly, using this configuration higher resolution might be possible at the cost of potentialy introducing some imperfections as a voltage reference and an additional op amp are required.